Skip to main content

 Record Internal Audio Without the Hassle

-ScreenBuddy captures system audio natively — no BlackHole, no Audio MIDI Setup, no kernel extensions.
-Record, edit with zoom effects and backgrounds, and export polished MP4s. $9.99 one-time.
+ScreenBuddy captures system audio natively on Mac.
+No BlackHole, no Audio MIDI Setup, no kernel extensions.
+Record, edit with zoom effects and gradient backgrounds, export polished MP4s. $29.99 one-time.